The Jon Spencer Blues Explosion: Orange (1994–1995)

 Orange was recorded at Waterworks, NYC with Jim Waters and released in October 1994.
-The original vinyl Matador Records was as a silver-coloured picture disc and first issue of the Crypt Records edition had orange-coloured sleeves rather than the usual silver.

-"Bellbottoms" opens the album and features a string section arrangement by Kurt Hoffman.
-The song was also issued by Matador Records as a white vinyl 7" only single in the UK and had a music video directed by Tom Surgal.
-There were also music videos for "Dang" directed by Steve Hanft, "Flavor", directed by Evan Bernard and featuring appearances by Beck (who also appears on the song) and Mike D of the Beastie Boys.
+"Bellbottoms", featuring a string arrangement by Kurt Hoffman. opens the album and was released as a single.
+Multiple music videos were released to promote the album.

 In August 1994, The Jon Spencer Blues Explosion played a number of tour dates in Australia and New Zealand with Beck.
 In September 1994, they played in the Netherlands at Vera, Groningen on the 18th and recorded a live set for VPRO radio on the 25th.
-The VPRO session was issued as an unofficial 10" bootleg which included otherwise unreleased songs "Curfew Blues" and "Wriggle and Move" and the "Intro" is edited together in the same way as "Tour Diary" on Experimental Remixes and at least two segments appear on both releases.
-"Curfew Blues" was later released on Jukebox Explosion Rockin' Mid-90s Punkers and the 2010 reissue of Orange includes two VPRO session tracks "Very Rare" and "Woman Love" (title sometimes given as "Frustrate").
+The VPRO session was issued as an unofficial 10" bootleg which included some previously unreleased songs.

 In October 1994, the Blues Explosion made their first attempt to record a live album at DPC, Tucson, Arizona, but the performance was plagued with technical problems and was stopped when an audience member threw a stink bomb.
 Some of the songs were later released on the 2010 reissue of Controversial Negro.
-In December 1994, they performed live on The Jon Stewart TV Show at MTV Studios in New York City.
-"Get With It" from this show was released on the 1997 Live Promo Video by Matador Records.
+In December 1994, they performed live on The Jon Stewart Show at MTV Studios in New York City.

-The Jon Spencer Blues Explosion played UK shows in March 1995 with the Beastie Boys (including Brixton Academy, London where they would headline in April 2002 on the Plastic Fang tour) and in May they toured the US with The Roots and Beastie Boys.
+The Jon Spencer Blues Explosion played UK shows in March 1995 with the Beastie Boys, and in May they toured the US with The Roots and Beastie Boys.

-Experimental Remixes EP was released in May 1995 featuring various tracks from Orange reworked by artists including UNKLE, Beck, Mario Caldato Jr., Mike D, Dub Narcotic Sound System, Moby and GZA (featuring Killah Priest).
+The Experimental Remixes EP was released in May 1995 featuring various tracks from Orange reworked by artists including UNKLE, Beck, Mario Caldato Jr., Mike D, Dub Narcotic Sound System, Moby and GZA (featuring Killah Priest).
 By September 1996, Orange had sold 70,000 copies.

-In 2000, Experimental Remixes was reissued with new remixes on CD and double vinyl and Orange was reissued on CD with an enhanced section featuring "Dang", "Flavor" and "Bellbottoms" music videos and on the vinyl edition was packaged with a poster.
-The album was reissued again in 2010 by Shout!
-Factory (US) / Shove Records (UK) as a double CD set this time combining Orange, Experimental Remixes and several rare, live and previously unreleased tracks.